adswerve/universal-analytics-php/README.md

 # Universal Analytics for PHP

-This library provides a PHP interface for the Universal Analytics Measurement Protocol, with an interface modeled (loosely) after Google's `analytics.js`.
+This library provides a PHP interface to Google Analytics, supporting the Universal Analytics Measurement Protocol, with an interface modeled (loosely) after Google's `analytics.js`.
 Future releases will support an interface similar to `ga.js`, for legacy implementations which already integrate our [legacy library](https://github.com/analytics-pros/google-analytics-php-legacy).

 **NOTE** that this project is still _beta_; some features of the Measurement Protocol aren't fully represented, and new features will be added in the (hopefully) nearer future.
 Please feel free to file issues for feature requests.